alexxpan/typelearn/README.md

 # typelearn

-Typelearn is a terminal-based, productivity game.
+Typelearn is a terminal-based productivity game.
 It is designed to improve typing speed while staying up-tp-date with current events and learning new information.

 It generates text to type using the praw Reddit API (https://praw.readthedocs.io/en/latest/index.html).
 Submission titles and urls are pulled from the 'hot' section of the following subreddits:
   - r/news